diegoimbert/the-real-doctest/README.md

 ## Setup

-Install the library with the package manager of your choice
+Install the library as a dev dependency with the package manager of your choice

 Then, run `npx the-real-doctest install`.